jwnfld3/idmgmt/README.md

 ### 4. Define Access Conditions:
 - Navigate to **Conditions** → **Locations**.
-- Configure the policy to **Include Any network or location"**.
+- Configure the policy to **"Include Any network or location"**.
 Policies with "Any network or location" ensure users meet security conditions (e.g., MFA, device compliance) regardless of where they are.

 ### 5. Enforce MFA:
 - Under **Grant Controls**, select **Require Multi-Factor Authentication (MFA)**.